LucasRoesler/golang-http-template-examples/README.md

 2. [`quoter`](./quoter/) is an example `go-http-middleware` function that echos the input in quotes.
 This function demonstrates using
    a. local replace statements in the handler `go.mod` file
+   b. a function that logs

+3. [`jules`](./jules/) is an example `go-http-middleware` function that echos the user input like Jules from Pulp Fiction: "Say {input} one more time!".
+This function demonstrates
+   a. using vendoring
+   b. a function that logs